woocommerce/woocommerce-blocks/assets/js/base/components/snackbar-list/README.md

 <SnackbarList notices={ notices }>;
 ```

 The component consuming `SnackbarList` is responsible for managing the notices state.
-The `SnackbarList` component will automatically remove notices from the list when they are dismissed by the user using the provided `onRemove` callback.
+The `SnackbarList` component will automatically remove notices from the list when they are dismissed by the user using the provided `onRemove` callback, and also when the notice times out after 10000ms.

 ### Props